 Artful living means taking a genuine interest in all details of daily life.

 An interesting or happy life might also be regarded as a creative "work of art."

 We typically feel more warmly toward things we encounter again and again.

 Creating suspension is one of the most efficient ways of sustaining attention and eliminating distraction.

 The emotion of surprise is an important key factor that encourages interest and motivates our curiosity.

 Music has the ability to evoke powerful emotional responses in listeners — and this capacity is virtually universal.
 Here's why music has such a profound effect on the human brain.

 If you want to truly accomplish something, it takes more than just setting goals.

 Our minds are designed to see the world as it is right now, rather than from the point of view of the people we are going to become.

-Compulsive Buying Disorder (CBD) is similar to behavioral addiction, such as binge eating and gambling.
+Compulsive buying can be similar to behavioral addictions, such as binge eating and gambling.